-Windows 10 and the GDPR for IT Decision Makers
+Windows and the GDPR: Information for IT Administrators and Decision Makers

 This topic provides IT Decision Makers with a basic understanding of the relationship between users in an organization and Microsoft in the context of the GDPR (General Data Protection Regulation).
 You will also learn what role an IT organization plays for that relationship.

 - Microsoft Trust Center FAQs about the GDPR

 - Get Started: Support for GDPR Accountability

 - On May 25, 2018, this EU data privacy law is implemented.
 It sets a new global bar for data privacy rights, security, and compliance.